Eye contact: Eye aversion and mental processing

-In one study conducted by British psychologists from the University of Stirling among 20 British children at the age of five, researchers concluded that among the children in the study, the children who avoid eye contact while considering their responses to questions are more likely to answer correctly than children who maintain eye contact.
-While humans obtain useful information from looking at the face when listening to someone, the process of looking at faces is mentally demanding and takes processing.
+In one study conducted by British psychologists from the University of Stirling, among 20 British children at the age of five, researchers concluded that among the children in the study, the children who avoid eye contact while considering their responses to questions are more likely to answer correctly than children who maintain eye contact.
+While humans obtain useful information from looking at the face when listening to someone, the process of looking at faces is mentally demanding.
 Therefore, it may be unhelpful to look at faces when trying to concentrate and process something else that is mentally demanding.
 According to Doherty-Sneddon, a blank stare likely indicates a lack of understanding.

 Cultural differences

-In many cultures, such as in East Asia and Nigeria, it is respectful not to look the dominant person in the eye, but in Western culture this can be interpreted as being "shifty-eyed", and the person judged badly because "he wouldn't look me in the eye"; references such as "shifty-eyed" can refer to suspicions regarding an individual's unrevealed intentions or thoughts.
+In many cultures, such as in East Asia and Nigeria, it is respectful not to look the dominant person in the eye, but in Western culture this can be interpreted as being "shifty-eyed", and the person averting eye contact can be judged as bad because "they wouldn't look me in the eye"; references such as "shifty-eyed" can refer to suspicions regarding an individual's unrevealed intentions or thoughts.
 Nevertheless, the seeking of constant unbroken eye contact by the other participant in a conversation can often be considered overbearing or distracting by many even in Western cultures, possibly on an instinctive or subconscious level.

 In traditional Islamic theology, it is often generally advised to lower one's gaze when looking at other people in order to avoid sinful sensuous appetites and desires.
 Excessive eye contact or "staring" is also sometimes described as impolite, inappropriate, or even disrespectful, especially between youths and elders or children and their parents, and so lowering one's gaze when talking with older people is seen as a sign of respect and reverence.
 Nonetheless, actual cultural and societal practices in this regard vary greatly.

 Japanese children are taught in school to direct their gaze at the region of their teacher's Adam's apple or tie knot.
 As adults, Japanese lower their eyes when speaking to a superior as a gesture of respect.

 Some bodies of parliamentary procedure ban eye contact between members when speaking.